itstheanurag/openvscan/README.md

 2. Populate service-specific overrides as they appear:
    - `api/.env` for the NestJS backend
    - `web/.env.local` for the Next.js UI

+## Formatting the code

+We enforce consistent code style across the repository using automated formatters:

+- **API (`api/`):**
+  Uses [Prettier](https://prettier.io/) via the `esbenp.prettier-vscode` extension.

+  - Install the Prettier VS Code extension.
+  - Formatting is automatically applied on save if you enable `"editor.formatOnSave": true` in your VS Code settings.
+  - You can also run formatting manually with `pnpm --filter openvscan-api format` or from the command palette.

+- **Web (`web/`):**
+  Uses [Biome](https://biomejs.dev/) via the `biomejs.biome` VS Code extension.
+  - Install the Biome VS Code extension.
+  - Formatting is automatically applied on save if you enable `"editor.formatOnSave": true` in your VS Code settings.
+  - You can also run formatting manually with `pnpm --filter openvscan-web format`.

+> Consistent formatting is enforced in CI.
+Please ensure your code is formatted before committing.

 ## Running Locally (Roadmap)